input-output-hk/marlowe-cardano/doc/marlowe/tutorials/marlowe-step-by-step.rst

 Note, that we support only whole numbers as choice inputs.
 How then do we use current ADA/USD price, which might be $0.098924?
 We simply multiply the price by 10\ :sup:`8`, so the price would appear as 9892400.
-You can ``DivValue`` the value after doing your calculations.
+You can use ``DivValue`` with the resulting value after doing your calculations.

-For example, you’d like to buy USDT for 12 ADA, using Oracle price.
+For example, you'd like to buy USDT for 12 ADA, using Oracle price.

 Get the price: